savannahghi/mycarehub-playbooks/README.md

   The important thing to note is that each host specification  starts with the `Match` keyword and that each host declaration in the `Match` clause is separated by a comma without any spaces in between.

+  That's it, you should be good to go :thumbsup:.

 Running